alibaba/GraphScope/docs/resources_estimator.md

 TBF.

-(this document describle how to estimate the resources of GraphScope.)
+(this document describes how to estimate the resources of GraphScope.)